ART DOLLS

 The first dolls with moving eyes were discovered in archaeological digs in Egypt.
 Glass eyes appeared in the 19th century, providing a more realistic and durable alternative.
 In the 20th century, technological advances allowed the manufacture of acrylic glass eyes, providing a beautiful palette of colorful irises for artisans and collectors.
 Today, doll eyes are available in a wide range of styles, materials and colors, allowing doll designers to choose eyes that perfectly match the spirit of their collectible doll.

 Fashion dolls are a diverse category of dolls characterized by their style and representation of fashion.
-They vary in size, materials and design, providing a wide range of options for collectors and enthusiasts.
-Some dolls embody fantastical or historical characters, while others represent contemporary figures.
+They vary in size, materials, and design, offering a wide range of options for collectors and enthusiasts.
+Some dolls embody fantasy or historical figures, while others represent contemporary characters.
 Features may include fashion accessories, interchangeable clothing, and themed accessories.
-These dolls often serve as a source of inspiration for creativity and self-expression, reflecting current fashion trends and cultural interests.
+These dolls often serve as a source of inspiration for creativity and personal expression, reflecting current fashion trends and cultural interests.

 between tradition and modernity

-Atelier Figurart reproduces and modernizes the dolls of yesteryear to adapt them to current trends and tastes.
+Atelier Figurart reproduces and modernizes dolls of yesteryear to adapt them to current trends and tastes.

-Doll making is a complex and painstaking process, characterized by a combination of traditional craftsmanship and contemporary techniques.
-Artists use a variety of materials, such as resin, vinyl, porcelain and fabric, to bring their creations to life.
-Every step of the manufacturing process is meticulously executed by hand, from initial design to final finishing, including sculpting, casting, painting and sewing.
-Artists can sculpt a prototype in clay, then create a silicone mold to faithfully reproduce every detail.
-Materials are carefully selected to ensure the dolls' durability and aesthetics, while painting and makeup techniques create realistic expressions and finishes.
+Doll making is a complex and meticulous process, characterized by a combination of traditional craftsmanship and contemporary techniques.
+Artists use a variety of materials, such as resin, vinyl, porcelain, and fabric, to bring their creations to life.
+Every step of the manufacturing process is meticulously executed by hand, from the initial design to the final finish, including sculpting, molding, painting, and sewing.
+Artists may sculpt a prototype in clay and then create a silicone mold to faithfully reproduce every detail.
+Materials are carefully selected to ensure the dolls' durability and aesthetic appeal, while painting and makeup techniques allow for the creation of realistic expressions and finishes.

 The hair